smithgeoffrey/go-coop/README.md

     systemctl restart jenkins
     <do setup at http://ip:8080>

 I installed docker via `https://store.docker.com/editions/community/docker-ce-desktop-mac` (laptop) and `curl -sSL https://get.docker.com | sh` (raspberry pi).
-I had to edit systemd for the docker service as shown, then set Docker Builder:Docker URL to `tcp://localhost:2375`.
-See ~/docker/README.md for more.
+In Docker, I had to edit systemd for the docker service as shown, then in Jenkins, I set `Docker Builder > Docker URL` to `tcp://localhost:2375` instead of using `http://`.
+See ~/docker/README.md for next steps with Docker.

     #ExecStart=/usr/bin/dockerd -H fd://
     ExecStart=/usr/bin/dockerd -H tcp://0.0.0.0:2375